IqbalSHD/Portfolio/README.md

 ## Projects
 **1. Heart Disease Prediction Using Random Forest**
 ![gui random forest](/github/rf.jpg)
-- Developed in Python without external machine learning libraries.
+- Developed in Python without external machine-learning libraries.
 - Implemented the Random Forest algorithm.
 - Utilized the K-Nearest Neighbors (KNN) algorithm for additional analysis (using a library).
 - Employed the Support Vector Classifier (SVC) for additional analysis (using a library).